Interpreting Data

 'Total Records' isn’t the number of animals, it is the number of recorded weights.
 This number is generally higher because an animal can visit the Optiweigh as many times as it likes.

-The minimum, average and maximum in paddock weight of these animals will also be displayed.
-For sessions with adjusted weights when, these will also show on the front page (e.g. yard weight with curfew of 3%).
+The mob average, minimum, maximum in paddock weight of these animals and also the weight range 80% of the animals are in, giving a more realistic representation.
+For sessions with adjusted weights when, these will also show underneath (e.g. yard weight with curfew of 3%).

 Selecting Time Frames